petterh/textedit/docs/Introduction.md

 When I refer to a _method_, I invariably mean a non-static member function of some class.
 Everything else is a function.

-TextEdit was developed using version 6 of Microsoft Visual {"C++"}.
+TextEdit was developed using version 6 of Microsoft Visual C++.
 While the text reflects that fact on occasion, the book is meant to be compiler-independent.
-In particular, it is not a book about Visual {"C++"}.
+In particular, it is not a book about Visual C++.

 | References to source code availability removed from text; they're irrelevant on CodePlex. |